 Also of interest is that Ipswich has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Ipswich is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ipswich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Ipswich in 2010 was $43,461, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $173,844 for a family of four.
-However, Ipswich contains both very wealthy and poor people as well.
+The per capita income in Ipswich in 2018 was $66,285, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $265,140 for a family of four.

 The people who call Ipswich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ipswich residents report their race to be White, followed by Asian.
-Important ancestries of people in Ipswich include English, Italian, German, and Polish.
+Important ancestries of people in Ipswich include Irish, English, Italian, German, and French.

 The most common language spoken in Ipswich is English.
 Other important languages spoken here include Spanish and Greek.